 Prevention Tips

-• Keep your Polestar 2 Plug & Charge enabled as a convenient first option, but do not rely on it as your only method
+If your Polestar 2 supports automatic authentication in your market, keep it set up as a convenient first option, but do not rely on it as your only method

 Polestar 2 Charging Slower Than Expected

-You plugged in your Polestar 2 expecting 149 kW and the screen shows 40 kW.
+You plugged in your Polestar 2 expecting a high DC charging peak and the screen shows 40 kW.
 Or your home charger is stuck at 3 kW instead of 11 kW.
 Slow charging on the Polestar 2 is almost never a defect.
 It is usually the battery temperature, the charger itself, or a setting you can fix in two minutes.

 Quick Diagnosis